Naruto4u/Class-Project/quiz.md

 c.
 Code may not be displayed correctly leading to a broken website
 d.
 No problems could arise from diffrent rendering tools between browsers
 ```
-The correct answer is c.
-Code may not be displayed correctly, leading to a broken website.

-Explanation:
-Different rendering engines (such as Blink for Chrome, Gecko for Firefox, or WebKit for Safari) can interpret HTML, CSS, and JavaScript differently.
-This means that a website might display inconsistently or incorrectly across different browsers.
-For example, the layout could break, images might not load, or styling could be applied incorrectly, making the website look "broken" in certain browsers.

-Here’s why the other options are incorrect:

-a.
-Browsers using different rendering tools could cause the code to be deleted.
-This is not true.
-Browsers may render code differently, but they won't delete it.

-b.
-Older versions could not be compatible with newer rendering tools causing code not to run.
-This is partially true in the context of older browsers (which may not support newer web standards), but it doesn't specifically address rendering engines.
-It's more about feature support than rendering tool incompatibility.

-d.
-No problems could arise from different rendering tools between browsers.
-This is false.
-Differences in rendering tools often lead to compatibility and display issues.

 ## What is a potential impact of inconsistent support for web standards across different browsers?
 ```
 a.
 The website will always perform faster on every browser.